design-hub-arc/wayfindingNodeManager/README.md

 A data management program for the Wayfinding project.
 The Google Drive API credentials used by this program have been invalidated, so any Drive API functionality will fail.

+## TODO
+* Do we still want to see the node move as we are moving the mouse, choosing a new place for it?

 ## Important Notice

 The application will not allow you to download or upload data if you log in using a Google account without access to the Wayfinding folder on the ARCDH Google Drive.